Analogical proportions in monounary algebras: Analogical proportions in monounary algebras

-To prove the second item \prettyref{equ:A_models_1<->2<>4<->4}, we need to show the following relations: The first two relations are immediate consequences of the following observation: To prove the last two relations, we first compute Now shows that are both non-empty and maximal with respect to the last argument. \end{example}
+To prove \prettyref{equ:1244}, we need to show the following relations: The first two relations are immediate consequences of the following observation: To prove the last two relations, we first compute Now shows that are both non-empty and maximal with respect to the last argument.
+This shows \prettyref{equ:12442144} and thus \prettyref{equ:1244}. \end{example}

-Define the monounary algebra $(\{0_2,1_2\},S)$ by $S(0_2):=1_2$ and $S(1_2):=0_2$.
-We can imagine $0_2$ and $1_2$ to be boolean truth values and $S$ to be negation.
-On the other hand, in $(\mathbb N_0,S)$ let $S(a):=a+1$ be the unary successor function on the natural numbers $\mathbb N_0=\{0,1,2,\ldots\}$ starting at $0$.
+Define the monounary algebra $(\{0,1\},S)$ by $S0:=1$ and $S1:=0$.
+We can imagine $0$ and $1$ to be boolean truth values and $S$ to be negation.
+On the other hand, in $(\mathbb N,S)$ let $Sa:=a+1$ be the unary successor function on the natural numbers $\mathbb N=\{0,1,2,\ldots\}$ starting at $0$.
 We can depict the algebras as:

 The next result shows how we can capture evenness and oddness via analogical proportions between the two algebras.

 \begin{theorem}

 \end{theorem} \begin{proof} We have Moreover, we have Hence, From elementary algebra we know that Therefore, Hence, This proves Since $b-a$ is even iff $a-b$ is and the same holds for oddness, analogous arguments prove the remaining arrow proportions and thus the theorem. \end{proof}